 Reduction of Effort (from original commitment)

-- Less than 25%: adjust OPUS to reflect new percent effort
+- Less than 25%: adjust Workday to reflect new percent effort

 - 25% or greater: contact sponsor through OSP for prior approval of the reduction